Ichora builds machines that treat seeds using cold plasma which improves crops in nearly every metric.

 Faster germination, deeper roots, drought resilience.

-From raw seed to field-ready, the Ichora treatment is simple enough for a smallholder to run and powerful enough to change a harvest.
+From raw seed to field-ready, the ichora treatment is simple enough for a smallholder to benefit from and powerful enough to change a harvest.

 Farmers place untreated seeds into the module's treatment chamber.